Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Optimal non-linear and non-symmetric multigrid preconditioner

-In this section, we consider the geometric multigrid method from~\cite{IMPS24} and rewrite the algorithm in matrix formulation with the purpose of using the geometric multigrid method as a (non-symmetric and indeed non-linear) preconditioner for GPCG.
+In this section, we consider the $h$- and $p$-robustly contractive geometric multigrid method from~\cite{IMPS24} and rewrite the algorithm in matrix formulation with the purpose of verifying~\eqref{eq: preconditioner assumption} and using this solver as a (non-symmetric and non-linear) preconditioner for GPCG.